Ways To Get Past Insecurities About Your Looks

 Insecure people can also be overly harsh when judging others' appearances.
 They either apply their same impossible, judgmental self-standards to everyone else, or they unconsciously try to tear down other people to try to make themselves feel better (as I'll explain in a bit, this doesn't work).
 They assume people are evaluating them as strictly as they view everyone else.
 In fact many people are much more forgiving.
 They're okay with imperfections.
 They'll bump someone up a few points in their mind if they have a good personality.

 "The kinds of people I want to date expect absolute physical perfection or a specific look in a partner.
-I don't have that, so I'm a lost cause." - People care about looks when when it comes to dating, but most people just want someone they're reasonably attracted to, not the perfect specimen.
+I don't have that, so I'm a lost cause." - People care about looks when when it comes to dating, but most just want someone they're reasonably attracted to, not the perfect specimen.

 Try to adjust the way you think about your looks